 What is this law’s purpose?
 These salary history bans, which have been passed by a growing number of states and cities nationwide, are tied to the equal pay movement.
 Legislators’ operating theory is that asking about prior compensation only serves to perpetuate past pay discrepancies.
 Outlawing the question would then effectively force employers to only decide compensation based on market rate and job experience.

 There’s one other topic that’s illegal to bring up during the interview process: criminal history.
 That means the “have you ever been convicted of a crime?” box found on most traditional job applications is forbidden for most roles in California.
-You can only ask about criminal history once you’ve extended a job offer—and even then, if you’re not satisfied with the response, you’ll need a substantive reason to retract your offer.
-If you’re concerned about the results of a background check, carefully consider whether the offense has a real connection to the role’s responsibilities.
-If the candidate disagrees with your assessment, they are legally entitled to an appeal.
+Previously, employers could only ask about criminal history once a job offer had been extended—and even then, employers needed a substantive reason to retract the offer if the candidate had a criminal background.
+As of January 1, employers can ask candidates about their criminal records when the job is one where a conviction would automatically disqualify a candidate under federal and state law.

 These so-called “ban the box” laws are growing in popularity nationwide.
 If you have multistate offices, note that adopting California-compliant rules across the board might serve you well in the long term.
 Over 150 cities and several states have laws limiting access to criminal history, applying to over 230 million people.
 For HR professionals, that’s another rule to keep track of.
 For the nearly one third of Americans with some form of criminal history, however, it means something much more: a potential second chance.